seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 That gave her promise faithfully she would
 Be here, Cicely the sempster's daughter.
 The next gloves that I give her shall be dogskin;
-Nay, and she fail me once--You can tell, Arcas,
+Nay, and she fail me once - You can tell, Arcas,
 She swore by wine and bread she would not break.

 **Gerald**